Coin Operated Arcade Machines, Arcade Games, Video Arcade Games, Amusements, Sport Games, Vending Machines and Game Room Equipment For Sale

 were added, pinball machines are then outfitted with electrical transformers so they could be plugged

-on Bally's "Bumper" pinball machine.
-In 1939, "disc bumpers" are then introduced to the game.
+introduced on Bally's "Bumper" pinball machine, and in 1939, "disc bumpers" are then introduced.

 Pinball machines really grew in popularity after World War II.
 The ten year period of 1948-58 is referred